16.12.09

-Sadly it has cost millions their retirement.
-Pensions keep doing what they have always done and got what they always get: reduced funded status.
-Betas will fail YOU in the long term.
-Famous studies reached BIASED conclusions because asset allocation is what the CHOSEN investors already focused on.
-In contrast smart investors pay no attention to asset class labels and focus on long short security selection and tactical timing.
-Good hedge funds analyze securities using skill.
+Skill is necessary if you want consistent capital growth.
+Short positions are required; longs are optional.
+Landmark studies reached BIASED conclusions because asset allocation is what the CHOSEN investors already focused on.
+In contrast smart investors pay no attention to asset class labels and focus on security selection and tactical timing.
+Good fund managers analyze securities using skill.
 I have no interest in unskilled asset classes.
-They don't compensate for their risk even in strong bull markets.
+Beta does not compensate for risk even in strong bull markets.
+Don't breach fiduciary duty to yourself or others you represent.

 It was a GREAT decade for the S&P. No beta for "passive" index funds but every day offered an opportunity set of fluctuating securities to capture alpha.
 It was an even better quarter century for the Nikkei.
 No beta since 1984 but vast alpha was generated from security selection and market timing by those with talent.
 Some "experts" say investors ought to have more in risky assets due to higher "expected" returns.
 Instead people would be wise to focus on 100% in skill.
 For those with liabilities to fund, intolerance of volatility or dislike of deep drawdowns, alpha is the prudent investment.
 Can't beat beta?
 Forget about beta.